MarisaKirisame/DefComBlog/Calculator.md

     mkMult(mkPlus(mkLit(1), mkLit(2)), mkPlus(mkLit(3), mkLit(4)));

-Now our example look much better - it is just a one-liner.
+Now our example looks much better - it is just a one-liner.

 After the above refactoring, beside the conversion, the JSON is nowhere to be seen - this is expected.
 From now on, we will simply not talk about JSON, and focus on Expr.
 A conversion from JSON to Expr can be easily written, by recursing on the JSON object, and emitting the corresponding Java object.
 And we do not even need to work with text, or JSON, to begin with - the above Expr construction is a easy way to test our programs.
 We can also imagine adding a parser that go straight from text to Expr lateron - we dont have to do it now, our time is better spent focusing on compiler itself.